gokapso/whatsapp-cloud-api-js/README.md

 });
 ```

-Notes:
-- Media GET/DELETE requires `phoneNumberId` query on the proxy.
-- Responses mirror Meta’s Cloud API message schema.
-Kapso-only enrichments live under the `kapso` key; use the `fields` parameter (for example `fields: "kapso(flow_response,flow_token)"`) to opt into specific fields or `fields: "kapso()"` to omit them entirely.
-- You can also pass a bearer `accessToken` instead of `kapsoApiKey` if you’ve stored a token with Kapso.

 ### Why Kapso?

 - Get a WhatsApp API for your number in ~2 minutes.
 - Built‑in inbox for your team.
-- Query conversations and messages.
+- Query conversations, messages and contacts.
 - Automatic backup to Supabase.
 - Webhooks for critical events: message received, message sent, conversation inactive, and more.
-- Provision US phone numbers for WhatsApp (works globally).
+- Get a US phone number for WhatsApp (works globally).
 - Multi‑tenant by design — onboard thousands of customers safely.
 - And more.

+Notes:
+- Media GET/DELETE requires `phoneNumberId` query on the proxy.
+- Responses mirror Meta’s Cloud API message schema.
+- Kapso-only enrichments live under the `kapso` key; use the `fields` parameter (for example `fields: "kapso(flow_response,flow_token)"`) to opt into specific fields or `fields: "kapso()"` to omit them entirely.
+- You can also pass a bearer `accessToken` instead of `kapsoApiKey` if you’ve stored a token with Kapso.

 ## Sending messages